 4. Conversion paths report

-The conversion paths report helps you understand the path that customers take to conversion and which attribution models get credit along that path.
-This report will give you an overall view of how long it takes users to go from initial impression to conversion.
+The conversion paths report helps you understand the path that customers take to convert and which attribution models get credit along that path.

-• Click on Advertising.
+• Click on Advertising

-• Then, go to Attribution > Conversion paths.
+• Then, go to Attribution > Conversion paths

-• Select a date range from the drop-down menu on the right.
+• Select a date range from the drop-down menu on the right

-• Select one or more conversion events from the down-down menu on the left.
+• Select one or more conversion events from the down-down menu on the left

 This default report shows data from all users, so if you want to see data for a specific group of users, add a filter at the top left of the page.
-For example, to look at specific paid channels, use the Session source or Session medium filter to look for Google or CPC.

 The data visualization section gives you a quick look at the channels that initiate, assist, and close conversions along the path.